Restrict grid results to a specific area in Surfer

-You can constrain the gridded area (or contours) to the area inside the data points in Surfer.
-This article covers all the methods to constrain the data to the data limits while using Grid Data in Surfer via the user interface and automation.
-If you are interested in the options available to create an irregularly shaped grid after the grid has been created, see Create a irregular-shaped map in Surfer.
+You can constrain the gridded area (or contours) to the area inside the data area in Surfer.
+This article covers all the methods available to restrict the 2D or 3D grid results to the data limits during gridding in Surfer.
+If you are interested in the options available to do this after the grid has been created, see Create an irregular-shaped map in Surfer.

 The following topics are covered in this article: